AuthentiCuber/brainfuckery/README.md

 # Brainfuckery

-A collection of simple [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) intepreters written in a variety of languages
+A collection of simple [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreters written in a variety of languages

 ## Why?

 Mainly an excuse to get some experience in a bunch of languages.
-Brainfuck intepreters are great for this because they are relatively simple while utilising a decent range of a languages features.
+Brainfuck interpreters are great for this because they are relatively simple while utilising a decent range of a languages features.
+Such features include:

+- (file) IO
+- structs/enums/objects to represent tokens
+- several data types: strings, characters, arrays, integers/bytes
+- control structures: different kinds of loops, if, switch-case, pattern matching

 ## Approach

 The idea is to keep these implementations as simple as possible while implementing all of BFs features.
-This means I will not be implementing any optimisations like collapsing repeated instructions.
+This means I will not be implementing any fancy optimisations or tricks.
+I am implementing these interpreters in the most straightforward way I can think of.
-The general design of the intepreters will be as follows: (at least for the procedural Languages)
+The general design of the will be as follows:

-        .bf file -> preprocessor -> intepreter -> output
+`.bf file -> tokenisation -> parsing -> interpreter -> output`

-The preprocessor is responsible for removing all non-syntax characters, which BF treats as comments, and matching brackets
+The tokeniser converts the plaintext input into a list of symbolic tokens, ignoring any characters that are not one of Brainfuck's 8 commands.
+The parser collapses any repeated data or data-pointer commands into singular commands, and also associates matching bracket pairs with each other.
+Finally, the interpreter executes this intermediate representation.

 Inspired by [Tsoding's BF JIT compiler](https://github.com/tsoding/bfjit).
 (see also his [VOD](https://www.youtube.com/watch?v=mbFY3Rwv7XM) of its development)